Adjective

 In these examples, the verbs ‘look’ and ‘resemble’ do not express any action (like normal dynamic verbs) but only express a state of being handsome and angry.

-Adjectives are commonly used before a noun in a sentence.
-See the following examples where the red word is an adjective whereas the blue word is a noun.
+See the following examples, where the red word is an adjective whereas the blue word is a noun.

 - He gifted me a nice shirt.